kuoyute/TCRI_reanalysis/README.md

 # TCRI

-Please refer to the paper for more ensemble details:
+Please refer to the paper for more details:
 ### A Deep Learning Ensemble Approach for Predicting Tropical Cyclone Rapid Intensification